Black-owned hospice seeks to bring greater ease in dying to Black families

 "You gonna wake up for a minute?" she asks as she cradles his head.
 She pats his back while he clears his throat.
 "Cough it out."

-In their application to obtain a Certificate of Need in Tennessee, the hospice owners make clear that they are Black and they intend to serve everyone but focus on African Americans who are currently underserved.
+In their application to obtain a certificate of need in Tennessee, the hospice owners made it clear that they are Black and that they intend to serve everyone but will focus on African Americans, who are currently underserved.
 Tennessee data show that in Nashville, just 19% of the hospice patients are Black though they make up 27% of the population.

 Though the area already had numerous hospice agencies, regulators granted the permission, based primarily on the value of educating an underserved group.